South Korean court sentences president Park to another eight years in jail

 Park has already been sentenced to 24 years in jail after she was found guilty by a lower court in April of separate charges including bribery, abuse of power and coercion.

-All sentences must be served consecutively if they are upheld, a court spokeswoman said.
+All sentences must be served consecutively, a court spokeswoman said.

 Park became South Korea’s first democratically elected leader to be forced from office last year when the Constitutional Court ordered her out over a scandal that exposed a web of corruption between political leaders and the country’s powerful conglomerates, or chaebol.

 Park, 66, has denied wrongdoing and was not present in court.
+It was immediately unclear whether Park would appeal.

 The money was from a “special activity fund” allocated to the spy agency, totaling 4 billion won every year but exempt from state audits or parliamentary reports.
 Two of the three former NIS directors involved were sentenced to three-and-a-half years in prison last month, and the third to three years.

-Park was also found guilty of interfering in the ruling party’s selection of candidates for the parliamentary election, breaching the president’s obligations to honor the party system.
+Park was also found guilty of interfering in the ruling party’s selection of candidates for the parliamentary election, breaching the president’s obligations to remain politically neutral.

 “Park’s private use of the funds weakened the principles of executing government funds, and barred the country’s chief spy agency from using the funds for its core duty of protecting the country and the people,” presiding judge Seong Chang-ho said as he delivered the verdict.